apache/storm-site/_posts/2017-03-29-storm110-released.md

 PMML (Predictive Model Markup Language) Support
 ------------
-In order to better support machine learning use cases, Storm now includes support for executing PMML models in topoliges via a generic PMML bolt.
+In order to better support machine learning use cases, Apache Storm now includes support for executing PMML models in topoliges via a generic PMML bolt.
 The `PMMLPredictorBolt` allows users to specify a model, the raw input, and the resulting streams and output fields.
 At runtime the bolt will process incoming raw data, execute the model with the given input, and output tuples with scores for predicted fields and output fields.

-More information on Storm's PMML support can be found [here](https://github.com/apache/storm/blob/v1.1.0/external/storm-pmml/README.md).
+More information on Apache Storm's PMML support can be found [here](https://github.com/apache/storm/blob/v1.1.0/external/storm-pmml/README.md).

 Druid Integration
 -----------------
 [Druid](http://druid.io) is a scalable, high-performance, column oriented, distributed data store popular for real time analytics use cases.
-Storm 1.1.0 introduces a Storm bolt and Trident state implementations for streaming data into a Druid data store.
+Apache Storm 1.1.0 introduces a Apache Storm bolt and Trident state implementations for streaming data into a Druid data store.

-Documentation for Storm's Druid integration can be found [here](https://github.com/apache/storm/blob/v1.1.0/external/storm-druid/README.md).
+Documentation for Apache Storm's Druid integration can be found [here](https://github.com/apache/storm/blob/v1.1.0/external/storm-druid/README.md).

 OpenTSDB Integration
 --------------------
 [OpenTSDB](http://opentsdb.net) is a highly scalable time series database based on Apache HBase.
-Storm 1.1.0 adds a Storm bolt and Trident state implementations for writing data to OpenTSDB.
-Storm's OpenTSDB integration gives users fine-grained control over how Storm tuples map to OpenTSDB data structure by providing a simple interface (`ITupleOpenTsdbDatapointMapper`) that performs the translation.
+Apache Storm 1.1.0 adds an Apache Storm bolt and Trident state implementations for writing data to OpenTSDB.
+Apache Storm's OpenTSDB integration gives users fine-grained control over how Apache Storm tuples map to OpenTSDB data structure by providing a simple interface (`ITupleOpenTsdbDatapointMapper`) that performs the translation.

-Move information about Storm's OpenTSDB integration can be found [here](https://github.com/apache/storm/blob/v1.1.0/external/storm-opentsdb/README.md).
+Move information about Apache Storm's OpenTSDB integration can be found [here](https://github.com/apache/storm/blob/v1.1.0/external/storm-opentsdb/README.md).

 AWS Kinesis Support
 -------------------
-For users looking to integrate with Amazon's Kinesis service, Storm 1.1.0 now includes a spout for consuming message streams from Kinesis.
-Like most of Storm's external system integration components, the Kinesis spout provides a simple interface (`RecordToTupleMapper`)for controlling how Kinesis messages are translated to Storm tuples.
+For users looking to integrate with Amazon's Kinesis service, Apache Storm 1.1.0 now includes a spout for consuming message streams from Kinesis.
+Like most of Apache Storm's external system integration components, the Kinesis spout provides a simple interface (`RecordToTupleMapper`)for controlling how Kinesis messages are translated to Apache Storm tuples.
 The Kinesis spout provides an additional interface (`FailedMessageRetryHandler`) that allows users to customize the Spout's failure handling logic.

 Documentation for the Kinesis spout can be found [here](https://github.com/apache/storm/blob/v1.1.0/external/storm-kinesis/README.md).

 HDFS Spout
 ----------
-Storm's HDFS integration now includes a spout that continuously streams data from the HDFS filesystem.
-Storm's HDFS spout monitors a configurable directory for new files and feeds that data into a topology.
+Apache Storm's HDFS integration now includes a spout that continuously streams data from the HDFS filesystem.
+Apache Storm's HDFS spout monitors a configurable directory for new files and feeds that data into a topology.
 When the spout has completed processing a file, it will be moved to the configured archive directory.
 In the event a file is corrupt or is otherwise not processable, the corresponding file will be moved to a specific directory.
 Parallelism of the spout is made possible through a locking mechanism that ensures each file is "owned" by a single spout instance.
 The HDFS spout supports connecting to HDFS instances that are secured with Kerberos authentication.

-More information on using the HDFS spout can be found in the [Storm HDFS Documentation](https://github.com/apache/storm/blob/v1.1.0/external/storm-hdfs/README.md)
+More information on using the HDFS spout can be found in the [Apache Storm HDFS Documentation](https://github.com/apache/storm/blob/v1.1.0/external/storm-hdfs/README.md)

 Flux Improvements
 -----------------
-Flux is a framework and set of utilities that allow users to declaratively define Storm topologies and avoid hard-coding configuration values in topology components.
-Storm 1.1.0 introduces the following enhancements to the Flux framework:
+Flux is a framework and set of utilities that allow users to declaratively define Apache Storm topologies and avoid hard-coding configuration values in topology components.
+Apache Storm 1.1.0 introduces the following enhancements to the Flux framework:

  * Flux topology visualization in Storm UI
  * Support for Stateful bolts and windowing